Gigaspaces/xap-docs/site/content/xap120adm/space-jmx-management.markdown

 # MBeans View

 The jconsole utility (part of Sun J2SE 5.0 JDK and above) includes a **MBeans** view, which allows you to perform space administration operations, and to view and control space attributes.
-These operations are defined in the [JavaSpaceMBeanDescriptors.xml](http://www.gigaspaces.com/wiki/download/attachments/15078/JavaSpaceMBeanDescriptors.xml) file, which exists in the `JSpaces.jar` file.
+These operations are defined in the [JavaSpaceMBeanDescriptors.xml](http://www.gigaspaces.com/wiki/download/attachments/15078/JavaSpaceMBeanDescriptors.xml) file, which exists in the `xap-datagrid.jar` file.
 If you do not want a certain operation or attribute to be exposed in the JMX **MBeans** tab, simply comment or remove the operation from the XML file.

 ## Space Container MBean